rrucha0406/beginning-of-beginning/README.md

-pday 1: sql done uploading files in 10 mins busy with sih prep for now also need to do dsa
+day 1: sql done uploading files in 10 mins busy with sih prep for now also need to do dsa day 2: potd 1 easy ques ill have to learn docker and kubernetes and also do dsa simultaneously i will go with cpp doing atleast one video daily.